boingboomtschak/boingboomtschak.github.io/projects.md

 A custom Discord bot, written in Rust, using serenity-rs as a wrapper for the Discord API.
 Implements various Rust crates to add complex functionality to the bot with a focus on robust interpretation of user input and ease of use.
 Currently open source, may be deployed under an optional paywall in the near future.

-# thrush
+# graphite-py

 <div>
     <img src="/icons/github.svg" width="14">
-    <a href="https://github.com/d-mckee/thrush">github link</a>
+    <a href="https://github.com/d-mckee/graphite-py">github link</a>
 </div>

-Experiment in creating a programming language in Rust, using the [Make a Language](https://arzg.github.io/lang/) tutorial by [Aramis Razzaghipour](https://github.com/arzg).
+Experiment in creating a lightweight graphical tool in Python to "pixelate" an image into grayscale with variable block sizes and a discrete number of shades.
+Created in service of an art project.

 # backburner projects